 and the related

 Don't deploy that code… yet

 While they provide an important foundation, and can be used as-is, both service workers and the Cache Storage API are effectively lower-level building blocks, with a number of edge cases and "gotchas".
 There are some higher-level tools that can help smooth the difficult bits of those APIs, and provide all you need to build a production-ready service worker.
 The next guide covers one such tool: Workbox.

 Success: Learn while having fun.
-Check out the new Service Workies game: Release Preview out now.
+Check out the new Service Workies game!.